 If you have outstanding debt, reducing it as much as possible will help when it comes to buying a house.
 Not just because you’ll have more money to put towards your house - but also because you’ll appear less risky to lenders.

 All mortgage lenders check your full credit report when you apply.
 If you have multiple debts this will show up, they may deem you as someone who relies too heavily on credit and reject your application as a result.

 3. Fix any errors on your credit report

 Errors on your credit report can lead to credit applications, like mortgages, being declined.
 So, it’s essential that you check your credit report regularly, to make sure all the information on there is accurate and up to date.
 You can fix mistakes by contacting the credit reference agencies directly.

 However, it isn’t enough to just check your credit report using one reference agency – you need to check all three.
 The three main credit reference agencies in the UK are Experian, Equifax and TransUnion.
 They may each hold different information about your finances.
 This is because some lenders report to certain agencies and not others.

-You can check your Equifax credit report for free (for life) through CredAbility.
+You can check your Equifax credit report for free (for life) through our member-only platform, CredAbility.

 4. Register on the electoral roll

 Something all lenders will take notice of on your credit report is whether you’re registered on the electoral roll.
 The electoral roll serves as a way to confirm your identity and address.